-Perhaps his most radical belief was that all Christians should be allowed full communion, as at the time it was only members of the clergy who were permitted to drink the blood of Christ.
+Perhaps his most radical belief was that all Christians should be allowed full communion, as at the time, it was only members of the clergy who were permitted to drink the blood of Christ.
 In fact, this part of his beliefs became so well-known that the chalice used for communion came to symbolize the Hussites.
 He rallied for church reform a full century before Martin Luther and also espoused his belief that indulgences should not be available for people to buy.

 In 1415, Hus was summoned to Constance to appear before a church council.
-He was convicted of heresy and was burned at the stake as punishment.
+He was convicted of heresy and was burned at stake as punishment.

 Hus’ death didn’t stop the Hussite movement, though – in fact, it galvanised it even more, and Bohemia soon became full of religious radicals.
 This led to the Hussite Wars.
 These wars began when a demonstration in 1419 by Hussites got out of hand, with the demonstrators forcing their way into the New Town Hall, before then throwing several Catholic councillors by throwing them out of the window – something that is a traditional Czech method of killing people, it seems.
 After the Hussites then destroyed some of the areas of the city, the king of Bohemia, Sigismund, began many crusades against the Hussites, which spread way outside of Bohemia’s borders.
 He was defeated on Vítkov Hill through the Hussite leader, Jan Žižka – a man with only one eye.
 There is a monument of Žižka at the spot where the battle was on today.